Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

-When he returned home he got married to Elizabeth Virginia Wallace and ran a clothing store in Kansas City.
-He was very active in the Democratic Party, which eventually allowed him to become elected as a judge in the Jackson County Court in 1922, then Senator in 1936.
+When he returned home, he got married to Elizabeth Virginia Wallace and ran a clothing store in Kansas City.
+He was very active in the Democratic Party, which eventually allowed him to become elected as a judge in the Jackson County Court in 1922, then he became Senator in 1936.
 He was a very successful Senator and led an investigation into waste and corruption.
-It is believed, due to these efforts, 15 billion dollars was saved.
+Some believe, due to these efforts, he saved the government 15 billion dollars.

-It was his great success as Senator that eventually earned him the Vice-Presidential nomination alongside FDR, which eventually led to him becoming President and having to make the atomic bomb decision.
+It was his great success as Senator that eventually earned him the Vice-Presidential nomination alongside FDR, which ultimately led to him becoming President and having to make the atomic bomb decision.
 Although he is most well-known for bombing Japan and ending WWII, he accomplished many notable things as President.

 The Fair Deal and the Truman Doctrine

 In June 1945, immediately upon coming into office, he witnessed the signing of the charter of the United Nations.
 He supported many of the policies Roosevelt had begun, then began establishing many of his own.
-He presented a 21-point program, which included such things as public housing, the Fair Employment Practices Act, and expansion of Social Security.
+He presented a 21-point program, which included such things as public housing, the Fair Employment Practices Act, and the expansion of Social Security.
 It eventually became known as the Fair Deal.

-Due to the state of Europe, after WWII ended, he wrote the Truman Doctrine and eventually the Marshall Plan, that gave a lot of U.S. aid to Europe to rebuild and recover from the trauma of the war.
-Specifically, it gave aid to Turkey and Greece, in hopes to stop the guerrilla attacks against Turkey by the Soviet Union and protect Greece from Soviet threats.
+Due to the state of Europe, after WWII ended, he wrote the Truman Doctrine and, eventually, the Marshall Plan, which gave a lot of U.S. aid to Europe to rebuild and recover from the trauma of the war.
+Specifically, it assisted Turkey and Greece, in hopes to stop the guerrilla attacks against Turkey by the Soviet Union and protect Greece from Soviet threats.

 In 1948, Truman ran for reelection.
 The media had stated that he had no chance of being reelected since the early polls had indicated just that.
 They stopped running campaign polls, although that did not slow his election campaign.
 His slogan was the "the buck stops here."
 Surprisingly, he won.